Operational Tips for VFR and IFR in Europe

 There appears to be a consensus that the most attractive photos of another aircraft are those which show about 20-30 degrees of the propeller blade's rotation

-which implies a shutter speed of around 1/160 to 1/250 - much slower than the 1/1000 or so normally used in bright conditions with an ISO100 camera.
+which implies a shutter speed of around 1/160 to 1/250 - much slower than the 1/1000 to 1/5000 normally used in bright conditions with an ISO100 camera.
 This requires a steady hand and - if the other aircraft is doing a fly-by - panning of the camera.
-Shooting at 1/2000 or so produces a frozen propeller which is unattractive.
+Shooting at high speeds produces a variety of unattractive "frozen propeller" effects.
+All the "webcam" cameras (e.g. GoPro) suffer badly from this.

 A good article on the above is here.

 Finally, a reasonably good camera makes a big difference.
-Most of the sub-£200 compacts, and all phone cameras, are of poor quality - even if the resolution is 10M pixels or more - because their lenses are so small.
+Most of the sub-£200 compacts, and all phone cameras, are of poor quality - even if the resolution is 20M pixels or more - because their lenses are so small.
 However, you don't need to be equipped like an F16 plane spotter in Greece to get very good pics; there are pocket-sized cameras whose optics are just that bit bigger and a lot better.
-The Canon S90 (or the later S95) is perhaps the best pocket-sized camera at present; this pic was taken with it.

 Many airborne pics are spoilt by haze, which in southern Europe can be present even at high altitudes (above 10,000 feet).
-There is nothing that can be done about it with filters, but adjusting the Levels in Photoshop manually (adjusting R,G, and B separately) [detail needed here] usually produces a good result.
+There is nothing that can be done about it with filters, but adjusting the Levels in Photoshop manually (adjusting R,G, and B separately) usually produces a good result.
+Some info here on a good procedure.
+If you use RAW, Photoshop, and Lightroom, offer a "Blacks" function which is a quick and dirty but fairly effective way to reduce the haze.
+The best way to reduce haze is to fly in the clear-air conditions found after the passage of a front.

 Filters are rarely used with modern digital cameras.
-They were routinely used with film to match the colour temperature of the light source to the fixed spectral response of the film, but a digital camera has a user setting for the colour temperature so a filter is pointless.
-However a circular polarising filter works very well in eliminating reflections and glare from water and it enhances colours.
+They were routinely used with film to match the colour temperature of the light source to the fixed spectral response of the film, but a digital camera has a user setting for the colour temperature.
+However a circular polarising filter works very well in reducing reflections and glare from water and it enhances colours.
 Unfortunately, to get the right effect, it needs to be rotated for each shot; you can't just screw it on and shoot away in all different directions.

-If shooting through a propeller, there are two ways to get rid of the prop blade(s): take many pics and hope that you eventually get a clean one (which works a lot better with a 2-blade prop than with a 3-blade one), and use a slow shutter speed of about 1/60 or slower.
+If shooting through a propeller, there are two ways to get rid of the prop blade(s): take many pics and hope that you eventually get a clean one (which works a lot better with a 2-blade prop than with a 3-blade one), or use a slow shutter speed of about 1/80 or slower.

 Most of the above notes apply equally to movie cameras, but these have their own issues if shooting through a propeller.
-All the compact "webcam" or "bullet" cameras (I tried quite a few) suffer badly from this because they don't have an iris; they use the electronic shutter alone to control exposure, and in most daylight situations the shutter speed ends up being far too fast to properly blur the propeller.
+All the compact "webcam" or "bullet" cameras (I tried quite a few - e.g. GoPro) suffer badly from this because they don't have an iris; they use the electronic shutter alone to control exposure, and in most daylight situations the shutter speed ends up being far too fast to properly blur the propeller.
 My experiments have shown that a shutter speed or around 1/120 (or slower) is needed to eliminate the prop effects.
 Unfortunately few cameras below £1000 have any user configuration for the shutter speed.
-The excellent Canon HF-G10, at over £1000, is one of the cheapest ones which has a shutter priority manual mode.
-Where no user setting is available, one can try a neutral density filter to reduce the incoming light and to force a slower shutter speed, but this rarely solves it thoroughly.
+The excellent Canon HF-G10, at over £1000 at the time (2012), is one of the cheapest ones which has a shutter priority manual mode.
+Where no user setting is available, one can try a neutral density filter to reduce the incoming light and to force a slower shutter speed, but this rarely solves it adequately.
 I tried some pretty heavy neutral density filters with a Sony HCR-HC1E (£1500 when new in 2006) and they did very little...

 Any feedback, reports of dead links, corrections or suggestions much appreciated